Noxcrew/noxesium/README.md

 Any developers interested in writing code that interacts with Noxesium should have a look at the `api` module which contains various structures useful for setting up a server-side implementation that interacts with Noxesium.
 This modules does not have a dependency on fabric and can thus be used as a dependency in server software.

+We also provide the `paper` module which contains our own server-side implementation written in Kotlin which allows you to interface with Noxesium clients.
+This also implements backwards compatibility for older Noxesium clients.

 Further information about specific features of the mod can be found on the [Wiki](https://github.com/Noxcrew/noxesium/wiki) page.